ECHO and SGA Telnet Options for MUDs

 DO ECHO

-Once ECHO and SGA protocols are enabled, the client may send individual bytes (keystrokes) up to the server for processing, without having to terminate the bytes with the CRLF line termination sequence.
+Once ECHO and SGA protocols are enabled, the client may send individual bytes (keystrokes) up to the server for processing, without having to terminate the bytes with the CRLF line termination sequence, and the client MUST NOT echo the keystrokes locally.

 Summary